wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 1. Unzip and Upload the folder 'wordpress-paypal-shopping-cart' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings and configure the options (for example: your email, Shopping Cart name, Return URL etc.)
-4. Use the trigger text to add a product to a post or page where u want it to appear.
+4. Use the trigger text to add a product to a post or page where you want it to appear.

 == Frequently Asked Questions ==
 1. Can this plugin be used to accept paypal payment for a service or a product?
 Yes